microcks/microcks.io/content/blog/why-microcks.md

 ## #3 Everywhere & automated

-One of our strong beliefs - whilst we entered the cloud-native era - was that the advent of API would be global to all industries.
+One of our strong belief - whilst we entered the cloud-native era - was that the advent of API would be global to all industries.
 However all of them will have different cloud adoption strategies.
 As such, organisations will need API and services mocking and testing capabilities on public cloud as well as on-premises infrastructures for legacy / regulatory / security concerns.

 Despite being a “platform” Microcks could not impose any deployment location.
 Also the hybrid nature of cloud adoption will certainly drive multiple Microcks instances to **segregate contract definitions** per Business Unit / visibility scope / security zones or other criteria.
 We surely need a deployment model providing flexibility as well as ease of operations.